Py-Himanshu-Patel/Learn-PyTest/README.md

 # Learn-PyTest

-Learning PyTest and Selenium to create unit test and other automation
+Learning PyTest and Selenium to create unit test and other automation.
+Starting right from setting up pytest till its common use cases.

+## Technology Used

+- Python
+- Django
+- PyTest

+## Index

+1. Intro to PyTest
+2. What are Fixtures and how to use them
+  2.1 Fixtures
+  2.2 Accessing Database in Unit Test

 ## Resources